2017 RANKING & REVIEWS

 First Citizens Bank Review

-Based in Raleigh, North Carolina, First Citizens is a state-chartered commercial bank that’s a subsidiary of First Citizens Bancshares, Inc, a company with more than $31 billion in assets.
-First Citizens has a long history spanning more than 100 years, and its corporate mission centers around working hard, asking questions, planning ahead, and caring for the needs of its customers.
+As a long-standing best bank in Virginia, First Citizens has a long history spanning more than 100 years, and its corporate mission centers around working hard, asking questions, planning ahead, and caring for the needs of its customers.

 Personal products and services available to clients of First Citizens include checking and savings accounts, credit cards, mortgage options, and investment and retirement accounts.